orcular-org/orcuDispenser/Documentation/3D_printing.md

 | 1         | Drilling_template    | Tool |

 - The angle brackets (bottom/top) and the adapter are parts of the product
-- The wrench and drilling template are tools that are not build-in the product, but help you in the making and assembly process
+- The wrench and drilling template are tools that are not part of the product, but will help you in the making and assembly process

 # Filament material